CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 5 - A New Journey West.md

 "Aye.
 But what's that different from any of these days.
 Queer things afoot.
 Ain't that normal, at least in the Pony" he said with a laugh.
 "I did here some of the farmers and traders talk of strange lights o'er the downs at night.
 Ain't seen 'em myself cause I'm always here at night.
 There's a trader name of Tom Little that was talking about such things.
 He left for the Shire but should be back tonight.
 Mayhaps you can catch him."

 Thanking Barnabas for the information, I went back to our table.
-Gorin and Galamdir were content to wait until night and see if the trader showed. we ordered another round of biscuits and listened to Gorin tell more of his stories of dwarven kingdoms and treasures.
+Gorin and Amdiriel were content to wait until night and see if the trader showed. we ordered another round of biscuits and listened to Gorin tell more of his stories of dwarven kingdoms and treasures.

 We met again in the common room before nightfall.
 The room quickly filled with all sorts of folk from common to trader to Bree-hobbit and even an elf of two.
 It was hard to see who came and went, but Barnabas assured us he would tell us when the Tom came in.
 Raucous singing and laughter marked a table of three dwarfs who were celebrating, well I don't know because dwarfs seemed to celebrate everything with pints upon pints of ale!
 Gorin went over to talk with them when Baranabas tilted his head towards a slight man coming through the door.